Interested in being a GPS Mentor for the 2017-2018 school year? Apply here!

 What is GPS?

-GPS (Guidance - Perspective - Support) is a tool for LGBTQ and similarly-identified students to see as they are navigating their understanding of their identities.
-The GPS Program provides students with Guidance to helpful information and resources, Perspective of a fellow student who has experience with coming out, and Support for coming out.
+GPS (Guidance - Perspective - Support) is a tool for LGBTQ and similarly-identified students to utilize as they are navigating their understanding of their identities.
+The GPS Program provides students with Guidance to ward helpful information and resources, Perspective of a fellow student who has experience with coming out, and Support around their identity development.

 Note: The GPS Program is not intended to take the place of professional counseling, but rather to be a supplemental or alternative option for students seeking peer mentorship.